samhageahmad/cpython/Doc/library/stdtypes.rst

 .. method:: bytes.isdigit()
             bytearray.isdigit()

-   Return ``True`` if all bytes in the sequence are ASCII decimal digits and the sequence is not empty, ``False`` otherwise.
+   Return true if all bytes in the sequence are ASCII decimal digits and the sequence is not empty, false otherwise.
 ASCII decimal digits are those byte values in the sequence ``b'0123456789'``.

    For example::